Explain the various organization security controls (e.g., passwords, IP restrictions, identity confirmation, network settings).

 Org-wide security controls can such as password policies, identity verification, and IP ranges are defined on org-level and apply to all users.

-The password policy allows to configure password restrictions and login lockout settings for all users in a Salesforce org.
+The password policy allows configuring password restrictions and login lockout settings for all users in a Salesforce org.

 Salesforce also provides a feature to expire all passwords at once.
 Every user will then be prompted in the next login to set a new password.

-The identity verification settings allow to configure when and how users need to verify their identify in a Salesforce org.
+The identity verification settings allow configuring when and how users need to verify their identity in a Salesforce org.
 By default, users receive an email or SMS when logging in from unknown locations or user clients.